Manufacturers

 Toshiba

 This Japanese conglomerate was one of the oldest and largest active in consumer electronics.
 During that era, it produced many components like semiconductors that are commonly found in portable tape devices from most manufactures.
+They named their own walkmans as "Walky".
 It also released one of the first IBM-compatible laptops in the 80s.